Protection of Wrecks Act 1973: Wrecks protected by other means

 All wrecked aircraft and a number of designated military shipwrecks are protected as military maritime graves, i.e. war graves under the Protection of Military Remains Act 1986.
 This is administered by the UK Ministry of Defence.

 Maritime sites other than wrecks, such as fish traps, may also be protected by scheduling.

 Lists of wrecks

 As of 2011, there were 61 historic protected wreck sites designated in the UK, although this is only a tiny fragment of the wrecks that are known to exist.
-There are 46 in English and Welsh waters and fifteen in Scottish waters – eight of these are designated under the 1973 Act, whilst the remains of the German High Seas Fleet are protected under the Ancient Monuments and Archaeological Areas Act 1979.
+There are 46 in English and Welsh waters and there were fifteen in Scottish waters – eight of these were designated under the 1973 Act, whilst the remains of the German High Seas Fleet are protected under the Ancient Monuments and Archaeological Areas Act 1979.
+All Scottish designations under the 1973 Act were subsequently revoked in 2013 (see devolution).

 There is a searchable list of all protected wreck sites in England available online using the National Heritage List for England.
-A map of the sites in Scotland is available through Historic Scotland, whilst Cadw has a list on its website.
+Cadw has a list on its website of the sites in Wales.